classdojo/policies/privacy.md

 ## How does ClassDojo use the information it collects?

 First and foremost, you should know that ClassDojo does not sell or rent any of your, or your child’s, personal information to any third party for any purpose - including for advertising or marketing purposes.
-Third-party advertising is not permitted on ClassDojo.
+Targeted advertising is not permitted on ClassDojo.
 We use the information we collect from you to provide you with the best ClassDojo experience.
 More specifically, this information is used to:

 * Provide and improve the Service, for example by developing new products and features
 * Respond to your requests for information or customer support